 Sample News API Calls in Excel

 The News API function for Excel has three parameters.
 The ticker, the item you want returned, and a sequence.
-You can search all available tickers via our Coverage.
+You can search all available tickers via our Data Explorer.
 The available items for return are:

 - Publication Date